 Artist Nina Paley said “Don’t be original; be obvious.
 When you state the obvious, you actually seem original… Likewise, the more specific the feelings, experiences, stories – the more universal they appear.”

 4. If it’s old to you, it might be new to someone else

-In The Myths of Innovation, a similiar thing happened with Newton and the apple.
-I was amazed to discover how apocryphal the apple story was.
+In The Myths of Innovation, a similar thing happened with Newton and the apple.
+I was amazed to discover how unlikely the apple legend was.
 I’d been reading about invention and science my whole life and didn’t know.
 I figured even if more people than I realized knew about this, it was a stellar reference for making larger points about epiphany stories.
 Just because you might find a story obvious, doesn’t mean the larger point it’s being used to make isn’t important, meaningful or relevant.

 Ideas can be both obvious and potent, and surprising and impotent.

 Also see: Why common sense is not common practice.